imjoe77/PassGuard/README.md

-# 🔐 CypherVault
+# 🔐 PassGuard

-A lightweight password manager built while learning **MongoDB Atlas integration** and **CRUD (Create, Read, Update, Delete)** operations using JavaScript.
+A lightweight password manager built while learning **MongoDB Atlas** integration and implementing **CRUD (Create, Read, Update, Delete)** operations using JavaScript.

-This project demonstrates how to build a simple password management application that allows users to store, update, and manage website credentials through a clean and responsive interface.
+PassGuard allows users to manage website credentials through a clean and responsive interface.
+The project focuses on demonstrating database connectivity, CRUD functionality, and frontend development practices while exploring MongoDB Atlas.

-> ⚠️ **Note:** This project was created as a learning exercise to understand MongoDB Atlas connectivity and CRUD operations.
-It is not intended for storing real or sensitive passwords.
+> **Note:** PassGuard was developed as a learning project to understand MongoDB Atlas integration and CRUD operations.
+It serves as a demonstration of these concepts and is maintained as part of my developer portfolio.

 ---